Skip to main content

 • Nitration process in combination with nitric acid

 Oleum is formed by the absorption of SO3 in an oleum absorption tower.
-The LiquiSonic® sensors provide excellent process control in oleum at concentrations between 20 – 30 m% and 50 – 60 m%.
-The sensors are ideally installed in the supply and return lines of the absorption towers and after the dilution unit.
+The LiquiSonic® Sensors provide excellent process control in oleum at concentrations between 20 – 30 m% and 50 – 60 m%.
+The sensors are ideally installed in the inlet and return lines of the absorption towers and after the dilution unit.

-The contact process (WSA) was originally developed to remove sulfur components from the exhaust gases of various industrial manufacturing processes.
-Unlike the double contact process, the water vapor remains in the resulting SO2.
-Thanks to a special vanadium-containing catalyst, the gas has no negative effect on the catalytic oxidation of SO2 to SO3 in the converter.
+The contact process (WSA) was originally developed to remove sulfur components from exhaust gases from various industrial manufacturing processes.
+In contrast to the double contact process, the water vapor remains in the resulting SO2.
+Thanks to a special vanadium-containing catalyst, the gas has no negative effects on the catalytic oxidation of SO2 to SO3 in the converter.

-Finally, in the contact process, the sulfur trioxide enters the condenser, where water vapor condenses and SO3 into H2SO4 is converted.
-A concentration of 98 m% is typical here.
-To measure the concentration directly in the line, the installation of the LiquiSonic®-sensors at the end of the condenser and the dilution unit is required.
+Finally, during the contact process, the sulfur trioxide enters the condenser, where water vapor condenses and SO3 in H2SO4 converted.
+A concentration of 98 m% is typical.
+In order to measure the concentration directly in the line, an installation is required LiquiSonic®-Sensors required at the end of the condenser and dilution unit.

-With the high sensitivity of the sound velocity with respect to the sulfuric acid concentration, the LiquiSonic® sensors achieve a very high accuracy of ± 0.03 m%.
-The LiquiSonic® Measurement systems exceed the accuracy of conductivity and density, as in the concentration range of 80 – 100 m%, as shown above, a clear sound signal is present and very precise measurements are possible.
-When lowering to a highly corrosive acid level below 95 m%, the LiquiSonic® Measurement systems this critical situation and reduce the likelihood that heat exchangers or other components will be damaged.
+With the high sensitivity of the speed of sound in relation to the sulfuric acid concentration, they achieve LiquiSonic® Sensors a very high accuracy of ± 0.03 m%.
+The LiquiSonic® Measuring systems exceed the accuracy of conductivity and density because in the concentration range of 80 - 100 m%, as shown above, there is a clear sound signal and very precise measurements are possible.
+When lowered to a highly corrosive acid level below 95 m%, they detect LiquiSonic® Measuring systems this critical situation and reduce the likelihood of damage to heat exchangers or other components.
 This increases process control and safety.
-The inline LiquiSonic® Analysis devices reduce manual laboratory measurements and save resources and material costs.
+The inline LiquiSonic® Analyzers reduce manual laboratory measurements and save resources and material costs.
 Example of a typical laboratory titration budget for sulfuric acid measurements:

 • Sampling time: 15 minutes

-• Frequency of sampling: 6 times a day
+• Sample collection frequency: 6 times per day

-• Payback period usually under 12 months, in addition to laboratory costs, other costs are eliminated (sampling points, process corrosion, plant shutdown)
+• Amortization usually takes less than 12 months, in addition to laboratory costs, other costs are eliminated (sampling points, process corrosion, system death)

 • excellent long-term stability